SEN Information Report

 The school has established strong links with outside agencies.
 We work closely with colleagues in education, health, social care and careers including agencies such as CAMHS, Disability Children´s Team, Local Authority Support Teams, The Prevention Service.
 Outside agency representatives are invited to play a role in the Annual Reviews of students’ Education, Health and Care Plans.

-If you have any concerns about the provision made for a student with SEN, the first point of contact is the Senior Advanced Teaching Assistant or Lead Advanced Teaching Assistant for the student´s Key Stage/year group.
+If you have any concerns about the provision made for a student with SEND, the first point of contact is the Lead Advanced Teaching Assistant for the student´s year group.

 15: Local Offer